 and by the Loft Theatre Company Upstairs at the Gatehouse

 in Highgate, London; and last year saw productions by

 the Little Theatre Company at the Brewhouse, Burton upon

 Trent, and at the Landor Theatre in Clapham.
-The latest major revival is currently running at the Tricycle Theatre in Kilburn, London, directed by Kathy Burke.
+The latest major revival was staged at the Tricycle Theatre in Kilburn, London, directed by Kathy Burke for two months from November 2013.
 In 2010 London's

 Trafalgar Studios were the venue for a staging of New